-WELCOME TO EARLY CHILDHOOD DEVELOPMENT
+WELCOME TO EARLY INTERVENTION PROGRAM

 The mission of Fremont Public Schools Early Childhood Development is to create a community partnership between school and family in which children develop creativity, self-confidence, persistence, social skills, pre-academic, competency, and achieve developmental milestones.

 Locate and identify children with special needs ages birth-five.

 - Educate parents regarding typical patterns of child development

 - Accept referrals for any children referred by parents or medical professionals for developmental concerns

 - Assess needs for children referred